vincenttrannz/vuw-frontend/README.md

   * `vuw-frontend` - This folder linked to the [frontend repo](https://github.com/psychoactive-studios/vuw-frontend) on Psychoactive Github
   * `vuw-backend` - This folder linked to the [backend repo](https://github.com/psychoactive-studios/vuw-backend) on Psychoactive Github
   * AWARE: both of these 2 folders have their own branch for deployment which is `vuw`

+### To connect to VUW server:
+`ssh vincent@vuwunicodesjav1.vuw.ac.nz`
+Password please consult with Psychoactive Account manager
+Note: Contact VUW later in the future if require to create a new connection account / password to server

 ### `/etc/nginx/sites-available/vuwunicodesjav1.vuw.ac.nz`